mmikowski/hi_score/README.md

 is here to help.
 Our intention is to provide an ever improving set of best-in-class libraries that we control, instead of having a framework that controls us.
-We thought of calling it `low-score` or `under-dash` but thought we'd aim higher.
+We thought of calling it `low-score` or `under-dash` but decided to aim higher.

 ## Code Style
 We use the code style presented in